- RNCM Internal Research Funding

 RNCM Internal Research Funding

-Before applying for a grant of more than £300, you must discuss your plans with the Director of Research (Barbara Kelly), Associate Director (Jane Ginsborg) or the Research and Knowledge Exchange Manager.
-Your completed application form (see below for the form and guidelines on how to fill it in) must be sent as email attachments to email@example.com by the following deadlines for them to be considered by the Research Committee at their termly meetings: 2 November 2016, 8 February 2017 and 24 May 2017.
+Before applying for a grant of more than £300, you must discuss your plans with the Director of Research (Wiebke Thormählen) or the Associate Director (Jane Ginsborg).
+Your completed application form (see below for the form and guidelines on how to fill it in) must be sent as email attachments to email@example.com by the following deadlines for them to be considered by the Research and Knowledge Exchange Committee at their termly meetings: 23 November 2022, 23 January 2023, and 26 May 2023.
 Accordingly, please consult with colleagues in the Research Department, plan and write your application in good time.

 - Research ethics - information and application forms